 - Spend a few minutes unwinding every night.

 There are days when you will succeed in doing all of these things.
 There are days you will not.
+This is why setting house rules for your kids early on will help keep the chaos at a manageable level.

 Much like a bad “hair” day, you will have bad “mom” days… and it's ok.